geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

           git push origin gh-pages
 ```

-This uses a git worktree to import the current project documentation and push changed files.
-However there is an annoying bug currently which prevents notifying the GitHub service to rebuild a project page on changes to the branch.
+This uses a git worktree to import the current project documentation located at the `gh-pages` branch and push changed files.
+However, currently there is an annoying bug which prevents notifying the GitHub service to rebuild a project page on changes to the `gh-pages` branch.
 It works for private repositories, but not public ones.
-My solution was to creating a bot account to deploy the documentation.
+My solution was to creating a bot account to deploy the documentation with a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Once the GitHub devs figured out this issue and the rebuild event is triggered as it should, this solution might work for your.
 I say *might* because this is still not ideal.

-So what if you updated your theme?
-You end up with your main organization page up to date but not the project pages.
-They are still on an older version.
+So what if you update your theme?
+You end up with your main organization page with the changed theme, but not the project pages.
+They are still on an older theme version.
 Zend Framework solved this by creating a bot from where you can trigger project page rebuilds for all repositories (around 150 or so).
 This is a long running process and to play nicely with GitHub and Travis CI, all rebuilds are queued and triggered with some time in between.

 To automate this, one could trigger a documentation build action from the theme repository once it received an update.
 Let's not discuss why you don't want this for 150+ linked repositories.
-It's also not possible: You can't trigger actions in other repositories within an action.
+It's also not possible: You can't trigger GitHub Actions in other repositories within an GitHub Action.
 This is done to prevent chain reactions.
 If you set it up wrong you start a never ending loop.

 ## Back to the drawing board

 It's time to rethink all this.
 So we can't trigger all repositories automatically once a theme gets an update.
 It's a pain to make changes to the theme.
-Things like generating a sitemap.xml file won't work.
+Things like generating a sitemap.xml file won't work because all projects are generated separately.

 What would be ideal is having 1 repository that builds documentation and serve it from 1 location.
 If project documentation is changed, it should be able to trigger a rebuild.
 If the theme is changed, it should trigger a site wide rebuild.